Andrew-code2020/ms3onlinecookbook/README.md

     - Click the dropdown carrot

 - Fix (if applicable)
--Form Select
+  - Collapsible
+    - no fix neccessary
+    - code was copied and extended to add more collapsible sections on the page -Form Select
    - We added disabled and selected attributes to ensure the register form was blank at first
    - We added the relevant for example value = "breakfast" to each option to ensure the that the option was passed and documented in MongoDB.
+  - Sidenav
+    - Mobile
 - Results
+ - Collapsible
+   - Breakfast result image start readmedocs/testing/jsfiletest/jscollapsibleresult1.jpg
+   - Click on Collapsible result image start readmedocs/testing/jsfiletest/jscollapsibleresult2.jpg
  - Form Select
    - Register page results readmedocs/testing/jsfiletest/jsselectformresult.jpg
-   - Edit profile page results readmedocs/testing/jsfiletest/jsselectformresult.jpg
+   - Edit profile page resultss readmedocs/testing/jsfiletest/jsselectformresult.jpg
-   - Edit recipe page results
+   - Edit recipe page results readmedocs/testing/jsfiletest/jsselectformupdatereciperesult.jpg
 - Outcomes
+   - Form Select
      - The tests lead to bug fixes and helped ad functionality without errors on the site
+   - Collapsible
+     - Checked collapsible  across breakfast, lunch, dinner and snacks

 Template